blowb/blowb-doc/README.md

 ## Build the Document

-To build the document, first please follow [this link](http://sphinx-doc.org/install.html) to install [Sphinx][], which is the main tool to build the document.
+To build the documents, first please follow [this link](http://sphinx-doc.org/install.html) to install [Sphinx][], which is the main tool to build the documents.
 [GNU Make][] or a compatible [Make][] program is also needed.
 [Graphviz][] must be installed in order to generate diagrams.
-[LaTeX][] is required if you want to generate the PDF version of the document.
+[LaTeX][] is required if you want to generate the PDF version of the documents.

 Then we need to download the theme files if you are going to use the same theme as [the Blowb online doc](http://docs.blowb.org).
 If you used [git][] to obtain the source, please make